 Registration is required for all vehicles and trailers.
-A complete "RMV-1" form must be submitted, along with the previous owner's title or certificate of origin, or a bill of sale for a vehicle that has not been titled previously.
+A complete Registration and Title Application (RTA) must be submitted, along with the previous owner's title or certificate of origin, or a bill of sale for a vehicle that has not been titled previously.

-Six to eight weeks prior to the expiration date of registration, the Registry will mail an "RMV-2" renewal card, which will show the current registration data for the owner of the vehicle and the vehicle.
-Certain changes may be made by the owner on the application.
+Six to eight weeks prior to the expiration date of registration, the Registry will mail an Application for Renewal card, which will identify current registration information for the vehicle and the owner of the vehicle.
+The owner of the vehicle is able to make certain changes on the application.

-An "RMV-3" Amendment of Registration form may be used to change information on a current registration, renew a current registration if an "RMV-2" form has not been received, swap from one license plate to another type of plate, such as a vanity plate, and re-register a vehicle for the same owner, if a new title is not required.
+Use a RTA to make a change to information on a current registration that is not able to be made on the Application for Renewal card.
+The RTA may also be used to renew a current registration if a renewal card has not been received, change an existing license plate to another type of plate, such as a vanity plate, and re-register a vehicle for the same owner, if a new title is not required.